IBM/ITOPS-ontology/README.md

-# ITOPS-ontology
+# An Ontology for IT Operations, ITOPS
-Authors: Rosario Uceda-Sosa, Nandana Mihindukulasooriya, Sahil Bansal, Seema Nagar, Atul Kumar, Vikas Agarwal, Gaetano Rossiello, Alfio Gliozzo IT Operations ontologies files in TTL.
+Authors: Rosario Uceda-Sosa, Nandana Mihindukulasooriya, Sahil Bansal, Seema Nagar, Atul Kumar, Vikas Agarwal, Gaetano Rossiello, Alfio Gliozzo

 Special thanks to Salim Roukos, Ruchi Mahindru and Yu Deng for their help and advice.